kevinleung987/ishtar/README.md

-# ishtar-eve
+# ishtar

-Full-Stack Discord bot in development.
-This repo is only the back-end service for Ishtar.
+Full-Stack bot framework in development.
+The idea is to use Ishtar as a back-end service for a Web GUI, and chat-bots written in any language targetting any chatting platform like Discord or Slack.
+A Discord bot written in Python using Ishtar as a back-end is currently being re-written, will be added to the repo when the rewrite is complete.

-This back-end service serves mainly as a wrapper for the EVE Online API, and also has a content curation feature, other features to come.
+The back-end service currently serves mainly as a wrapper for the EVE Online API.

 MongoDB is required for persistent storage.